azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 Now we have to create two configuration objects that we use to read the Azure configuration within the Kubernetes cluster: a `Secret` and a `ConfigMap`.

 Go to `day7/challenges/samples/challenge-4/1_config` and replace the placeholders `#{var_name}#` in the file `secrets.yaml` with the corresponding value from the `azure_output.txt` file.

+> **Tip**: There is a bash script called `replace_variables.sh` in the same directory that you can use to automatically create the `ConfigMap` and `Secret` file for you.
+Just run it and it will produce two files called `local-configmap.yaml` and `local-secrets.yaml` (the script will keep the original files untouched).
+Use the `local` versions for deployment.

 ```yaml
 apiVersion: v1